pw22232/AIAREnhanced-Tech/mock-up/mock-up-page.md

 ### Next Steps and the Challenges we Face

-* Our application will allow the user to navigate through the diagram to enhance his/her leanring.
-When navigating this will invlove the augmented picture to update with user gestures.
-Smoothly transistioning between augmented diagrams is a challange we will need to work through.
+* Our application will allow the user to navigate through the diagram to enhance their learning.
+When navigating, this will involve the augmented picture to update with user gestures.
+Smoothly transitioning between augmented diagrams is a challenge we will need to work through.

 * Watson will be an AI assistant that can help the user understand the documentation.
 We need to impliment watson into the application and importantly align him in such a way that he assists the user.